On this page

 How to automatically change disputed borders according to your map visitors’ location

-This article provides a process of how-to change disputed borders on a MapTiler Cloud map based on the political view of the country where the visitor is from.
+This page provides a process of how-to change disputed borders on a MapTiler map based on the political view of the country where the visitor is from.
 There is a JavaScript sample code for the setup, which uses the IP address of the visitor as one of the key components for the whole setup.

 Build a map with correct disputed borders

 Building a map can be quite sensitive, especially, if you live in a country that has a territorial dispute with another country.
 Or if you live somewhere else and you want your map to reflect these disputes and provide up-to-date information.
-MapTiler Cloud maps provide such tools with their disputed borders tag functionality and with other added features and code samples.
+MapTiler maps provide such tools with their disputed borders tag functionality and with other added features and code samples.

-If you are a developer, who wants to build an online map, based on MapTiler Cloud maps, that reflects globally known territorial disputes, and that serves correctly drawn disputed borders according to the policy of the country, where the map visitor is from, feel free to use the following sample code.
+If you are a developer, who wants to build an online map, based on MapTiler maps, that reflects globally known territorial disputes, and that serves correctly drawn disputed borders according to the policy of the country, where the map visitor is from, feel free to use the following sample code.

 Code Sample